nachomazzara/eip7702-poc/POST.md

 ### ⚙️ Prerequisite

 Before doing this, you must ensure your EOA **has 100 tokens**.
-If not, mint or transfer tokens to the EOA first so the `register` call doesn’t fail due to insufficient balance.
+If not, mint or transfer tokens to the EOA first so the `register` call doesn't fail due to insufficient balance.

 ---